-As of July 2024, a total of 56,877 bushels of conifer seed needs to be collected throughout the entire state of California to accomplish the 25% reforestation goal statewide on the lands included.
-This total number shows a reduction from last year's estimate primarily due to the updated source of vegetation data.
-New data is higher in resolution and maps a greater diversity of tree species.
-For example, some lands that were previously classified as conifer forests are now updated to mixed forest status and include a non-trivial share of broadleaf species.
+As of May 2025, a total of 55,978 bushels of conifer seed needs to be collected throughout the entire state of California to accomplish the 25% reforestation goal statewide on the lands included.
+This total number shows a reduction of 900 bushels from last year's estimate.
+The change reflects total seed collected in 2024 and updates to the underlying vegetation and timberlands data described above.

 Internally, the AON is being used to assist CAL FIRE Unit Foresters and their staff by providing a list of species, per seed zone, and elevation band that can be tailored to match cone survey routes when possible.
 Externally, CAL FIRE is using the AON to assist with discussions surrounding seed acquisition and collaborations with private industrial timberland owners, other government organizations, non-profits, and research institutions.
 A public viewer that summarizes AON results is also available on the RSP website here to anyone interested in California's reforestation efforts.
 The viewer maps statistics on bushel needs and other supplementary data for each seed zone and elevation band boundary.
-It includes a variety of filters based on geographic boundaries or bushel needs distribution, an option to export AON data, and a tool to upload additional data of choice to the viewer from a variety of sources.
+It includes a variety of filters and queries based on geographic boundaries or bushel needs distribution, a summary of aggregate need for filtered areas, and a tool to upload additional data of choice to the viewer from a variety of sources.